htjun/htjun/README.md

 ### Hello, I’m Jason

 I'm a software developer with a UI and product design background.
-I love coding with JavaScript and CSS, and have experience working with React, Gatsby, Next.js, Vue.js and styled-components.
+I like coding with JavaScript and CSS, and have experience working with React, Gatsby, Next.js, Vue.js and styled-components.